 This time of social distancing has forced us to spend much more time with those that we live with.
 Many students and young adults have moved back home with their parents unexpectedly.
 Try and appreciate the time that you got to spend with these people, and try to continue to spend time with them even after quarantine restrictions lift.
 Although, understandably, you may be excited to immediately return to your old lifestyle and spend time with your friends, don’t forget the importance of quality time with family.

-quenchlessly 3.
-Continue to dedicate time to developing skills
+3. Continue to dedicate time to developing skills in quarantine

 4. Continue to dedicate time to reading